EfficiencyJunky/eec-for-squarespace/Instructions.md

 # SETTING UP GOOGLE ANALYTICS ENHANCED ECOMMERCE TRACKING ON SQUARESPACE
 ## Welcome
-In this guide I will go step by step through the solution I've come up with for setting up the Google Analytics Enhanced Ecommerce (EEC) Tracking integration with Squarespace.
+In this guide I will go step by step through the solution I've come up with for setting up Google Analytics Enhanced Ecommerce (EEC) Tracking in Squarespace.
+Currently this solution is specific to Universal Analytics.
+But adding GA4 Ecommerce support is trivial so I'll add a section on that soon.

 ## DISCLAIMER
 **While I can say that I've written this guide after successfully setting up EEC Tracking on a couple different websites I manage, I cannot guarantee that all parts of this solution will function correctly for your specific Ecommerce Store on Squarespace.
 Considering the variety of store setups and templates that Squarespace offers, it's possible that some parts of this will not work.
 I want to make clear that setting up EEC is a somewhat complicated process no matter what platform it is being setup on and ideally requires an understanding of how to code with Javascript, and an understanding of how Google Tag Manager and the dataLayer function.
 If you are just getting started with either of these things, then perhaps this guide will act as a supplemental educational resource and provide a way to learn how these things work.**